Pub in Ipswich town centre where Ed Sheeran played is set to reopen

 It was the end of an era for a pub where Ed Sheeran and many other local bands have performed.

-The sign states: "The Swan and Hedgehog will be reopening soon.
+Their sign in the window says: "The Swan and Hedgehog will be reopening soon.

 "We are very proud to be part of the journey to bring life back into this amazing venue.